Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 In this case, `localhost` can not longer be used to access the apps and services.

-## Uploading and downloading files
+## Uploading files

+Simply drag and drop files to the VS Code explorer to upload files from your local environment to the remote host.